po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   pwd
   ```

-* If you are not already in the `git-guide-sample` directory, use `cd` to navigate to the project folder.
+* If you are not already in the `git-guide-sample` directory, use `cd` to navigate to the right project folder.

-* Inside the project directory, use `touch` to create a new file.
+* Inside the `git-guide-sample` project directory, use `touch` to create a new file.

   ```bash
   touch index.html